azizn03/valheim_server_digitalocean/README.md

 #### Restore map files.

+1. Place your worlds.zip folder structured as mentioned previous in the ansible/worldsbackup folder.
+2. Use the docker build and run commands as previously mentioned
-1. First make sure the server is running
+3. Ensure the server is running using the start_server.sh script.
-2. Run restore_world script.
+4. Run restore_world script.
 This will automatically pause the game server, restore the files then start the game server again with the new map.